RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cm/cm-3.3.md

 ## Control Statement

-Implement changes to the current system baseline and deploy the updated baseline across the installed base using {{ insert: param, cm-03.03_odp }}.
+The organization employs automated mechanisms to implement changes to the current information system baseline and deploys the updated baseline across the installed base.

-## Control guidance

-Automated tools can improve the accuracy, consistency, and availability of configuration baseline information.
-Automation can also provide data aggregation and data correlation capabilities, alerting mechanisms, and dashboards to support risk-based decision-making within the organization.

-## Control assessment-objective
+## Control Objective

+Determine if the organization:

-changes to the current system baseline are implemented using {{ insert: param, cm-03.03_odp }};
+- \[CM-3(3)[1]\] employs automated mechanisms to implement changes to the current information system baseline; and

-the updated baseline is deployed across the installed base using {{ insert: param, cm-03.03_odp }}.
+- \[CM-3(3)[2]\] deploys the updated baseline across the installed base.